barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Mapping Stop & Frisk Incidents
 --------------

 A critical part of the data provided by the MPD is a rough location of where the incident took place, generally either a reference to a block (e.g. '4200 BLOCK OF 7TH STREET SE') or a corner (e.g. '46TH STREET NE / CENTRAL AVENUE NE').
 In order to get a mappable dataset, we cleaned up these addresses and extracted the incident street names.
 We merged this data to a full list of block centroids (provided by [DC OpenData](http://opendata.dc.gov/datasets/block-centroids)).
-We've published the [geocoded data](https://github.com/mahkah/dc_stop_and_frisk/blob/master/transformed_data/SF_Field%20Contact_02202018_locations.csv), as well as scripts to match the data in [R](https://github.com/GWarrenn/dc_data/blob/master/03_stop_frisk/scripts/stop_and_frisk.R) and [python](https://github.com/mahkah/dc_stop_and_frisk/blob/master/location_matching.py).
+We've published the [geocoded data](https://github.com/mahkah/dc_stop_and_frisk/blob/master/transformed_data/SF_Field%20Contact_02202018_locations.csv), as well as [scripts to match the data](https://github.com/mahkah/dc_stop_and_frisk/blob/master/location_matching.py).

 Overall, we were able to match ~96% of forcible and ~82% of non-forcible incidents provided by MPD to a latitude and longitude (The remaining addresses were either missing or not specific enough to be matched).<sup>1</sup>